infinitiessoft/skyport/README.md

 #### Disabling Authentication

-Skyport normally enforce *noauth* authentication strategy.The *noauth* strategy still performs authentication, but does not validate any credentials.
+Skyport normally enforce *noauth* authentication strategy.
+The *noauth* strategy still performs authentication, but does not validate any credentials.
 It provides administrative credentials only if 'admin' is specified as the username.
 This is configured in the *config/nova.conf* file:

 ```config/nova.conf